CYBERSECURITY A-Z

 CTEM

-CTEM, with its threat-focused approach, takes a step further than traditional vulnerability management programs by providing a comprehensive view of an organization’s security risks.
+CTEM goes a step further than traditional vulnerability management programs by providing a comprehensive view of an organization’s security risks.
 It enables organizations to prioritize and tackle threats based on their potential impact, ensuring effective resource allocation and reducing the likelihood of a successful cyberattack.

-Adopting a Threat-Centric Approach with CTEM
+Adopting a Threat-Centric Approach

-Recognizing the significance of a threat-centric approach in cybersecurity is essential for organizations in the current ever-changing threat landscape.
+Recognizing the significance of a threat-centric approach in cybersecurity is essential for organizations in the ever-changing threat landscape.
 Traditional security measures like perimeter defenses and signature-based detection are no longer enough to protect against advanced cyber threats.
 A threat-centric approach emphasizes proactive identification and mitigation of threats rather than relying purely on reactive measures.

 When organizations adopt a threat-centric mindset, they are better equipped to anticipate, detect, and effectively respond to cyber threats.
 This approach involves constant monitoring of the network environment, analyzing potential threats, and taking proactive steps to prevent and mitigate attacks.
+This is why NIST’s Cybersecurity Framework (CSF) goes hand-in-hand with the CTEM approach.

-The Advantages of Implementing a CTEM Strategy in an Organization
+The Advantages of Implementing CTEM

-• Enhanced Incident Response and Remediation: In the event of a security incident, a CTEM strategy plays a crucial role in enhancing incident response and remediation capabilities.
+• Enhanced Incident Response and Remediation: In the event of a security incident, CTEM plays a crucial role in enhancing incident response and remediation capabilities.
 By leveraging real-time monitoring and correlation of security events, your organization can quickly detect and respond to incidents.
 Automated incident response workflows and playbooks enable faster containment and remediation, minimizing the potential impact of an attack.
 With a well-coordinated incident response process in place, you can effectively mitigate the damage caused by security breaches.

-The Five-Stage CTEM Strategy
+The Five-Step CTEM Approach

 • Stage 2: Discovery – Identifying potential threats and exposures